Let me show you how to create your own corner curtains with corner curtain rods and a corner curtain rod hack too!

-I hate when rooms have weird window layouts, don’t you?
+I’m not a fan of when rooms have weird window layouts, are you?
 Our master bedroom has a very weird window layout with only two corner windows.
 It’s been six months since we moved and I’ve decided it’s time to do something with this corner in our bedroom that just looks bare.
 I’m sharing how you can transform a room with corner curtains and a corner curtain rod hack.

 This is what our windows looked like without any window treatments.

 Disclosure; this post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 This does not affect the price you pay.
 This disclosure statement refers to the rest of the Amazon links in this post.
 See more on my disclosure page.

 Our master bedroom is a very long room and these are the only windows.
 Because of this, I didn’t want “heavy” or large hardware.
 I wanted to keep it light and airy looking.